TechThursday #10 – Hydrogen in the Nordics & the Baltic Region

 • Peter Jenkins, CEO, 4Subsea

-From Pilot to Production – Real-World Implementation of AI for Predictive Maintenance
+From Pilot to Production – Real-World Implementation of AI for Critical Decision Support

 AI and Organizational Readiness – Building for Long-Term Value